jphmrst/PLC/src/plc/fp/Basics.lagda.md

 ## Standard library

-At the end of each chapter, we will show where to find relevant definitions in the standard library.
+At the end of each section, we will show where in the standard library to find definitions relevant to the program we write in that section.
 The booleans, their constructors, and basic operators upon them are defined in the standard library module `Data.Bool`:

 ```
 -- import Data.Bool using (Bool, true, false, if_then_else_)